Economic Impacts of Civil Legal Assistance Programs in Vermont Read the Report

 Vermont Poverty Law Fellowship

-Supporting exceptional young attorneys as they work to increase legal access for low-income Vermonters.
+Empower outstanding young attorneys dedicated to expanding legal access for low-income Vermonters.

 Maya Tsukazaki, 2022-2024 Fellow

-The Vermont Bar Foundation is proud to introduce Maya Tsukazaki, our new Poverty Law Fellow.
+The Vermont Bar Foundation is proud to introduce Maya Tsukazaki, our current Poverty Law Fellow.

 Need Legal Help?